 Bramble was a vegetarian dog who eats a bowl of vegans in the evening once a today and exercises a lot according to its owner Anne Heritage.

-This clearly shows that with the right diet and healthy exercise, this breed can live longer than usual with proper care of other potential health problems.
+This clearly shows that with the right diet and healthy exercise, this breed can live longer than usual with proper care for other potential health problems.

-Because like other breeds, Border Collies also have many potential health problems and risks, which shortens their lifespan.
+Because like other breeds, Border Collies also have many potential health problems and risks, which shorten their lifespan.
 For Border Collies, the majority of health concerns come from their ancestors.